clearlydefined/crawler/README.md

 - Allowed resource types: Container, Object
 - Allowed permissions: Read, Write, List, Add, Process

+### Running Crawler Queues in separate Azure account

+Crawler can be run with the queues in a different Azure account from the storage blobs.
+This is useful where you are running the crawler and submitting results to `clearlydefinedprod` *but* you don't want to have queues in the same Azure account.
+As anyone with access to `clearlydefinedprod` can get access to your queues.

+Set env var `CRAWLER_QUEUE_AZURE_CONNECTION_STRING` with a connection string obtained from Azure.

 ## Build and run Docker image locally

 `docker build --platform linux/amd64 -t cdcrawler:latest .`